fluxio/flux-sdk-js/docs/tutorial/Chapter-1.md

 ## <a id="openid-connect"></a>OpenID Connect

-Flux requires all apps to use [OpenID Connect](http://openid.net/connect/) for authentication.
+Flux requires all apps to use [OpenID Connect](http://openid.net/connect/) for authentication (even the ones we build).
 OpenID Connect is an established, secure way for 3rd party developers like yourself to access data on behalf of a Flux user.

 Before you can begin working with the Flux API, you will need to have users authenticate with Flux and grant you access to their data in the form of a token.
 Fortunately, you won't need a deep understanding of OpenID Connect.
 We'll do most of the work for you by way of an optional "login helper", which is used throughout this tutorial.